openlawteam/docs/docs/review-tool/README.md

   the agreement to review it again.
   :::

-### Entity Classification
+## Interactive Labeling

-The Review Tool identifies different types of entities and converts them into markdown variables.
-The first version detects Organization and Person names.
-However we often see invalid or partial matches, and that's why we need to review this information.
+The Review Tool identifies different types of entities and variables.
+However we often see invalid or partial matches, and with the interactive labeling tool we can review and fix this sort of information.

+### Variable Classification

-The picture bellow shows a partial match of an Organization name, the same might happen for Person names:
+The picture below shows a partial match of an Organization name, and the same might happen for Person names:

 <center>
     <img src="./img/review-popup-partial-match.png" alt="Partial Match" />